thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 Note that the "..."  is just a placeholder since we do not have enough room to display the 672 blocks for the week (because 672 = 7 days \* 24 hours \* 4 blocks in an hour).

-Now let's expand the concept and make the classes a vertical axis against the timeline.
+Now let's expand this concept and make the classes a vertical axis against the timeline.
 Each intersection is a "slot" that can be 1 or 0.
 This binary will serve to indicate whether or not that "slot" is the start time for the first recurrence of that class.
 We will set them all to 0 for now as shown below:

 ![](images/grid_concept.jpg)

 This grid is crucial to thinking about this problem logically.
 It will make an effective visual aid because mathematical constraints will focus on regions within the grid.

-On the Kotlin side, let's get our core framework set up.
+On the Kotlin side, let's get our infrastructure set up.
 First let's improvise a DSL to make ojAlgo a little easier to work with.
 Note I am creating an extension to ojAlgo called [okAlgo](https://github.com/thomasnield/okAlgo/blob/master/README.md), which will create some nice Kotlin idioms.
 But for now, this should work.

 ```kotlin
 import org.ojalgo.optimisation.ExpressionsBasedModel